 I’ve experienced some stressful times in my life.

-Between leaving my widowed dad, moving across the entire country, living in a one bedroom apartment for 3 months in WINTER (<- didn’t exist California) and not knowing where we’d live until 2 weeks before our lease was up…
+Between leaving my widowed dad back in 2015 and moving across the entire country, and then living in a one bedroom apartment for three months in WINTER (<- didn’t exist California) and not knowing where we’d live until 2 weeks before our lease was up…